-- A Provide psychoeducation, refer to a paediatrician for investigation and assessment for treatment The patient has mild symptoms and can be treated by the first line services - B Provide psychoeducation, refer for MRI of the head, treat with paracetamol.
-New check-up in 2 weeks. - The patient has mild symptoms. simple measures such as psychoeducation, a good daily rhythm, regular mealtimes and physical activity are important general factors for reducing some types of headache.
-There is no indication for refereral for MRI. - C Provide psychoeducation, refer to BUP for investigation and assessment for treatment The patient has mild symptoms and can be treated by the first line services - D X Provide psychoeducation, important to get a good daily rhythm.
+- A Provide psychoeducation, refer to a paediatrician for investigation and assessment for treatment B Provide psychoeducation, refer for MRI of the head, treat with paracetamol.
+New check-up in 2 - weeks.
+Provide psychoeducation, refer to BUP for investigation and assessment for treatment - C Provide psychoeducation, refer to BUP for investigation and assessment for treatment D Provide psychoeducation, important to get a good daily rhythm.
+Recommend adaptation at - D Provide psychoeducation, important to get a good daily rhythm.
 Recommend adaptation at the school.